History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Three historic sites in one!

 The Norman motte was constructed around 1099 by Henry Beaumont, Earl of Warwick.
 The initial motte was extended to create an oval ringwork castle.
-The castle defenses were not terribly elaborate, composed of wooden ramparts surrounding simple wooden domestic buildings.
-The castle was sacked by the Welsh in 1151, but it was quickly retaken by the Normans, who rebuilt and strengthened the defenses in stone.
+The castle defences were not terribly elaborate, composed of wooden ramparts surrounding simple wooden domestic buildings.
+The castle was sacked by the Welsh in 1151, but it was quickly retaken by the Normans, who rebuilt and strengthened the defences in stone.